 There are a variety of property types to choose from when looking for real estate in Calgary.
-There are 4,333 houses, 1 townhouses, and 1,525 condos for sale.
-The average listing price in Calgary for all home types is $579,406, which is 11% higher than February 2017.
-The average list price differs significantly when broken down by home type.
-The average listing price of a house is $664,668, $209,900 for a townhouse, and $337,376 for a condo.
+There are 6,701 houses, 0 townhouses, and 1,686 condos for sale.
+For past listings, search our Calgary sold listings and Calgary expired listings The average listing price in Calgary for all home types is $565,310, which is 12% higher than July 2017.
 There are many popular cities surrounding Calgary, including Airdrie, Red Deer, Lethbridge, Stony Plain, Spruce Grove, Edmonton, St. Albert that offer a variety of home prices and unique areas to live.
-Calgary also has many options for buyers with 5,859 active rental listings and an average lease price of $3,500.
+Calgary also has many options for renters with 8,388 active rental listings and an average lease price of $3,536.

-Calgary is home to 249 unique neighbourhoods.
-Popular neighbourhoods include South Downtown, with 181 active real estate listings, Connaught, with 181 active real estate listings, and Symons Valley, with 149 active real estate listings.
+Calgary is home to 250 unique neighbourhoods.
+Popular neighbourhoods include Evanston, with 199 active real estate listings, South Downtown, with 196 active real estate listings, and Connaught, with 196 active real estate listings.

 Residents of the City of Calgary are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 0.40% on municipal tax and 0.25% on provincial taxes.
 This adds up to a total tax rate of 0.65% for 2017 year.